ydernov/typing-effect/DEVNOTES.md

 ```bash
 sed -i "s/\"version\": \".*\"/\"version\": \"$VERSION\"/" package.json
 ```
-Note, that this will replace all matches in package.json, which might be a problem - don't really know if there are any other `"version": "version_value"` key/value pairs.
+> Note: This will replace all matches in package.json, which might be a problem - don't really know if there are any other `"version": "version_value"` key/value pairs.

 Additionally, write the extracted version to the output for downstream use:
 ```bash